 An investor’s role

-An investor plays an important role in the relationship with their investment professional.
-Being proactive in your communications with your adviser can help you learn more about:
+An investor plays an important role in the relationship with their investment advisor.
+Being proactive in your communications with your advisor can help you learn more about:

 - potential material conflicts of interest;

-- the steps your adviser is taking to avoid these conflicts; and
+- the steps your advisor is taking to avoid these conflicts; and

 - how they manage conflicts of interests if they do arise.